atlas-doc/doc/atlas-api-documentation/api-reference/shopping-and-ticketing/retrieve-booking.md

 1. All the parameters can be used together, if required.

 2. “OrderNo” is “required” if “airlinePNR” and “carrier” cannot be provided upon calling the API.
 Inversely, “airlinePNR” and “carrier” are “required” if “OrderNo” cannot be provided.

-3. In case parameters in request don’t match (such as “orderNo”, “airlinePNR”, “carrier” and "passengers"), API response will show the error message "Parameters don't match, please check and retry".
+All remaining fields in the request are optional.

+3. The PNR (Passenger Name Record) for an airline ticket order or a luggage purchase order must be kept consistent, as per airline regulations.

+4. The input parameters orderNo, airlinePNR, carrier, and other optional fields will be validated together to ensure they belong to the same order data source.
+If any of these input parameters do not match with others, the API will return an error.

+5. Airline ticket orders and associated post-booking ancillary orders can be retrieved using the following methods: (airline ticket orders + post-booking ancillary orders):

+- OrderNo

+- PNR + Carrier

+- OrderNo + PNR + Carrier

+- OrderNo + PNR + Carrier + other optional parameters

-4. In case the parameters of “airlinePNR” and “carrier” cannot identify an unique order (e.g BC - PNR is made up with 4 number), customer needs to enter additional parameters such as "firstName" and "lastName" for identification.
-In such scenarios, API will respond with error msg ”Multi-orderNos are identified, please provide more parameters in the request, such as “firstName” and “lastName” under passengers’ element.”
+6. In case the parameters of “airlinePNR” and “carrier” cannot identify an unique order (e.g BC - PNR is made up with 4 number), customer needs to enter additional parameters such as "name" for identification.
+In such scenarios, API will respond with error msg ”Multi-orderNos are identified, please request again with extra parameters added.”

+7. “isCompletedOrder“ parameter

+<Optional>.
+If a value is not entered, API would take it as “false” by default.

+True: It means user wants to check all the order info (including air ticket and any post-booking ancillary attached).

+False: It means user wants to check the given order info only, through orderNo or PNR + carrier code + other parameters.
+It could be the air ticket order in 1st transaction, or the post-booking ancillary order in 2nd transaction.
 {% endhint %}